 The classic alarm systems that we all know have an increasingly evident limit: they are not able to stop the thief.
 They only warn of the current theft.
 This means that the thief has at least 3, but mostly 5 to 15 minutes to make a mess, touch our personal belongings and steal everything he wants.

 Fog cannon can be a last resource for customers suffering from grab & run situations.
 An optional upgrade with sounders and powerful strobe lights it produces an absolute "no go area" for even the most experienced burglar.

-In the past high cost and integration complexity made fog cannons being used only by banks, jewelleries and other high risk retailers.
+In the past high cost and integration complexity made fog cannons used only by banks, jewelry, and other high-risk retailers.
 Luckily they became affordable enough even for individuals recently.
-Pricing starts typically on $1.500 including integration.
-That's not anywhere close to cheap, yet at the same time it's one of the best prevention and deterring solutions available, so it worth considering.
+Pricing starts typically at $1.500 including integration.
+That's not anywhere close to cheap, yet at the same time it's one of the best prevention and deterring solutions available, so it's worth considering.

-⚠️ Before installing a fog cannon, we recommend to inform your local police officers and fire fighters and double check your local law.
+⚠️ Before installing a fog cannon, we recommend informing your local police officers and firefighters and double checking your local law.

 1. How a security fog cannon works

 "Thieves can’t steal if they can’t see."

 Fog cannon is using a special liquid to release a fog.
 Depending on liquid tank size, device power, and fog releasing time (customizable by user or integrator), a full liquid tank is providing liquid capacity for one or (typically) many usages, anywhere between 30 sec to even 20 minutes or more, between the need of a liquid refill.

 A fog cannon is being triggered automatically by an alarm system, or most often remotely by a customer or central monitoring station operator when needed (included in Angelcam's real-time security plan)